What is the National Day on Writing?

 Writing is a daily practice for millions of Americans, but few notice how integral writing has become to daily life in the 21st century.
 To draw attention to the remarkable variety of writing we engage in and help make writers from all walks of life aware of their craft, the National Council of Teachers of English (NCTE) established October 20, 2009 (and every year after) as the National Day on Writing.

-- Look for us in the Davies lobby and the first floor of Hibbard Hall – the Center for Writing Excellence is hosting a bake sale.
-All baked goods will be sold at the low price of one Haiku!
+- Look for us in the Davies lobby– the Center for Writing Excellence is hosting a bake sale.
+All baked goods will be sold at the low price of one haiku!

 Center for Writing Excellence, 2nd floor, McIntyre Library